 Method 5: Automated Outreach With AI Lead Generation

 AI-powered lead generation platforms solve the data problem that makes direct outreach unsustainable for most accounting practices.
-Instead of manually searching for business owners and finding their direct contact information, you configure the system with your target industries and geography, and it delivers verified owner phone numbers and email addresses to your pipeline continuously.
+Instead of manually searching for business owners and finding their direct contact information, you configure the system with your target industries and geography, and it surfaces owner phone numbers and email addresses (phone + email checked) to your pipeline continuously.

 Paired with automated email sequences — professionally written introductions that stay in contact with prospects over 30–60 days — this approach makes direct outreach sustainable at scale without requiring daily manual effort from the practitioner.